This is your body’s check engine light that you shouldn’t ignore

 Insulin is important because it helps glucose get into cells to be used for energy.
 With lower insulin production and/or insulin resistance, blood glucose instead stays elevated in the bloodstream.

 While perceived as “borderline diabetes,” don’t let the “pre” in prediabetes fool you.

-More recent research shows that major changes are happening in the body, even in the early stages of prediabetes.
+More research shows that major changes are happening in the body, even in the early stages of prediabetes.
 High blood glucose levels impair the lining of both small and large blood vessels, leading to damage to your nerves (neuropathy), eyes (retinopathy), and kidneys (nephropathy) as well as the heart.
-In fact, studies are now showing that having prediabetes is a strong predictor of cardiovascular disease in the future.
+In fact, studies show that having prediabetes is a strong predictor of cardiovascular disease in the future.

 Unfortunately, your body may not give you a clear warning sign like your car’s check engine light.
 According to the Centers for Disease Control, 1-in-3 American adults have prediabetes and 84% don’t know they have it.
 That’s why it’s important to have regular checkups with your doctor.
 Your doctor can run tests like a fasting glucose, a hemoglobin A1c, or a 2-hour plasma glucose test to catch prediabetes early.